 they meet –they are, after all, staying in rooms with adjoining balconies –and so

-begins one of the most famous high-comedies ever written” [quote courtesy DCT’s Private Lives Playbill.]
+begins "one of the most famous high-comedies ever written” [quote courtesy DCT’s Private Lives Playbill.]

 Returning

-to the DCT “stage” were four veteran DCT actors.
+to the DCT stage were four veteran DCT actors.
 [Michael Maloney, Diane Morris, Lee Smith & Shayna Maloney] Although their faces were familiar

 to those who attend DCT plays on a regular basis, their versatility breathed

 new life and believability into the characters they portrayed this time around.
+Meanwhile, Candace Stern (“Amanda”) made her DCT acting debut in the show.

 With